livey/machine-learning-checklist/deep-learning-QA.md

  * word2vector

  * CNN
+   * size of cnn
+     * number of weights
+     * number of neurons
+     * number of connections
    - [ ] premise to use CNN (data distribution is even, almost indentical?)
    * why use CNN
      * parameter sharing (one filter should be universal useful on any part of the image)
      * sparsity of connection (receptive field is limitted)
    * size of feature map (w' = floor((W+2p-k)/s + 1)
    * receptive field
+   * stride v.s. pooling
+     * large kernel size with stride do convolution and downsampling the same time
+     * pooling: reduce the dimension and get better gradient back-propagration while loss more informaiton
    * convolutional kernels
      * size of feature map (w' = floor((W+2p-k)/s + 1)
      * receptive field